ctrueden/ctrueden.github.io/_pages/deus/SessionSat01.md

 Matt races through the inside of the ship and installs a chip somewhere deep in its main computer room.
 About four minutes later, the ship and droid power up again.
 The droid gets back up.

 The partially closed hatch opens again.
 Bryant asks the droid if it is ok, it says it is.
 Bryant asks the droid to take us on board the ship and take us to a prearranged spot.
-The droid rattles off coordinates in ((Worlds|Barnard's star system)), which Bryant confirms.
+The droid rattles off coordinates in [Barnard's star system](Worlds), which Bryant confirms.
 The droid asks about his compensation for the trip.
 Bryant asks what it thinks is fair.
 The droid quotes back a price and Bryant agrees happily.
 They have an amusing exchange, then shake on it.
 Bryant goes off to talk to some other folks, saying he will be right back.

 (Curtis and Mike go off to talk in private.)